igefined/zero-delta-screener/README.md

 - Go 1.24.1 or higher
 - Docker and Docker Compose (optional, for containerized deployment)
-- API credentials for supported exchanges (Bybit, Rate)
+- API credentials for supported exchanges (Bybit, Gate)

 ## Installation